top of page

 Whether you need a will, trust, or both depends on your situation.
 A will is simpler but goes through probate, whereas a trust can avoid probate and offer more control over how assets are distributed.
 We can help you decide based on your estate’s size and goals.

-If you die without an estate plan, Florida's intestate succession laws will determine how your property is divided.
-This can result in family disputes and increased legal costs.
-Having an estate plan ensures your wishes are honored.
+Without an estate plan, Florida's intestate succession laws decide how your property is divided.
+This can lead to family disagreements and higher legal costs.
+An estate plan ensures your wishes are respected and keeps things stress-free for your loved ones.

-We recommend reviewing your estate plan every 3 to 5 years or after significant life events such as marriage, divorce, the birth of a child, acquiring new assets, or experiencing major health changes.
+You should review your estate plan every 3 to 5 years or after big life changes like getting married, divorced, having a child, acquiring new assets, or facing major health shifts.
+Keeping it updated ensures your wishes are always honored.

 Probate is the legal process that takes place after someone passes away.
 It involves validating the deceased person's will, settling debts, and distributing assets to beneficiaries.
 In Florida, the probate process typically involves: